Super LiDAR Intensity for Robotic Perception: Experiment

 \subsubsection{Traffic Lane Detection}

-LiDAR reflectance images reveal a strong contrast between traffic lane markings and the road surface due to differences in physical material and surface properties.
-By leveraging the dense reflectance images generated by our method, we achieved accurate lane detection under diverse conditions, including very challenging scenarios for cameras (see Fig. \ref{fig:lane-detection-corner-cases}).
-The lane detection was performed with LaneATT \cite{tabelini2021keep} as the baseline model.
+LiDAR intensity images reveal a strong contrast between traffic lane markings and the road surface due to differences in surface material physical properties.
+Leveraging dense intensity images generated by our method, we achieved accurate lane detection under diverse conditions, including challenging scenarios for cameras (Fig. \ref{fig:lane-detection-corner-cases}).
+Lane detection was performed with LaneATT \cite{tabelini2021keep} as a baseline model.
 The model was trained on the TuSimple dataset \cite{tusimple-lane-detection} and fine-tuned on our dataset, which consists of 1,300 training images, 300 validation images, and 200 test images, with a maximum of four lanes per image.
 A ResNet-34 backbone \cite{he2016deep} was used for fine-tuning the model.
 The detection performance was evaluated across three distinct environments with varying lighting conditions.
 The overall detection accuracy ranged from 93.3\% to 96.1\%, while the false detection rate (FDR) and false negative rate (FNR) remained low, with averages of 6.08\% and 6.22\%, respectively.
 The results show the robustness of our approach, which achieves stable and accurate lane detection, particularly under adverse lighting conditions (Fig. \ref{fig:lane-detection-corner-cases}), outperforming camera-based methods.